tungli/F5170-python/4_Data/README.md

 plt.legend()
 plt.show(block=True)
 ```
-In the beginning we import our favourite packages.
+In the beginning we import our favorite packages.
 Then, we define a `list` of `string`s.
 These are arguments used in `plot()` to define the color of the line.
 Next, we define a NumPy array for the plot.